What is CPD? Why is it Important?

 So, there you have it!
 Our complete guide to continuing professional development.
 Now you know what CPD is as well as its importance to your profession.
 We hope this has helped and that you are now feeling inspired and motivated to take your career to the next level.

 Continue learning and expanding your skillset by obtaining a postgraduate certificate online.
-Enroll in self-paced Continuing Professional Development short courses online through AMA Post Grad, the country’s pioneer in online learning.
+Enroll in self-paced Continuing Professional Development short courses online through OEd Post Grad, the country’s pioneer in online learning.